danielelozzi/SPEED/README.md

     pip install -r requirements.txt
     ```
     * **Note on `Tkinter`**: This is part of the Python standard library and does not require a separate installation.
     * **Note on `torch`**: Installing PyTorch can be complex, especially if you want to use a GPU (highly recommended for YOLO).
-Please refer to the official [PyTorch installation guide](https://pytorch.org/get-started/locally/) for instructions tailored to your system.
+Please refer to the official PyTorch installation guide for instructions tailored to your system.
+When installing PyTorch, make sure to select the command that corresponds to the CUDA version you installed.
     * **Note on YOLO**: To use YOLO, you must download the pre-trained neural network weights from the following link: [**yolov8n.pt Download**](https://github.com/ultralytics/assets/releases/download/v0.0.0/yolov8n.pt).
 Place this file in the same directory as the scripts.

 ---